Get the latest from TODAY

-These are some of our tried-and-true trip savers:
+These are some of our tried-and-true trip saving travel toys:

 These cute 36-piece puzzles come in soft, packable pouches.
 They’re big enough to be interesting, but small enough fit onto an airplane tray.
-And the design options — including a map of the United States and animals of the world — mean your kids might even learn something en route.
+And the design options — including a map of the United States, New York City sites and animals of the world — mean your kids might even learn something en route.

 Melissa & Doug’s activity books are a great alternative to messy markers.
 Kids use a refillable water pen on the pad, revealing colors, letters and numbers.
-To use them again, just let the pages dry--the colors disappear.
+To use them again, just let the pages dry and the colors will disappear.

 This kids version of the Amazon Kindle is perfect for trips.
 You can download any number of educational or fun books and help them toggle between the two.
-Plus this Kindle comes with a 2-year worry-free guarantee for damage caused by drops, spills and airplane tumbles.
+Plus this Kindle comes with a colorful case and a 2-year worry-free guarantee for damage caused by drops, spills and airplane tumbles.